-INCOMPLETE GRADE ("I")
+Incomplete (I)

 A grade of "I" indicates a small portion of required coursework has not been completed and evaluated in the prescribed time period due to unforeseen, but fully justified (i.e. hospitalization, personal injury).
 It is the student's responsibility to bring pertinent information to the instructor and request the incomplete option.
-Students electing the incomplete option must normally complete the required course work within the time designated by the instructor but not to exceed 12 months.
+Students electing the incomplete option must normally complete the required course work within the time designated by the instructor but not to exceed 6 months.
 If a student fails to complete the required course work within 12 months, the grade will be changed to an "F".
 Once a grade of "I" is assigned by the instructor, the student cannot drop the course.
 Students with an "I" may be prohibited from proceeding with other coursework if the incomplete course is a prerequisite for another course.
+An incomplete grade is not available for field coursework.